 1. It Stays Fresh For Longer

 If you have both wet and dry cat food on your shelves right now, go and look at the “best before” dates on the packaging.
-You’ll notice that dry cat food has a much longer shelf life.
+You’ll notice that the best dry cat food has a much longer shelf life.
 This is down to the ingredients, and the lack of active moisture in the product.
 This means that you can benefit from buying in bulk when there’s a special offer on, knowing that it won’t spoil before you get the chance to feed it to your cat.
 That means it’s kinder to your wallet, too!

 2. It’s Better For Your Cat’s Teeth

 We touched on this earlier, but here’s the detail.
-Dry cat food is understood to be better for your cat’s oral hygiene.
+High quality dry cat food is understood to be better for your cat’s oral hygiene.
 You might think that’s obvious, because the food is harder and therefore it scrapes plaque and tartar straight off the surface of the teeth.
 That’s actually not all that’s going on.
 Because there’s no moisture in the food, your cat gets a very dry mouth when it tries to eat it.
 In turn, your cat will generate excess saliva in order to help break the food down.
 The saliva also helps in keeping your cat’s teeth clean and healthy!
 (There are other ways to help your cat with its oral hygiene, by the way.
 Check out our essential cat health aids page for more information).

 3. It Strengthens Your Cat’s Jaw

 Cats are hunters.
 It’s a theme we come across a lot when putting these articles together, but we can’t stress it enough.
 Your cat, regardless of how pampered its lifestyle is, will always believe that if it was left to its own devices it could hunt and kill its own food.
 It’s very important to your cat’s own self image that it’s allowed to continue this fantasy!
 Just as your cat values its claws, and strong teeth, it also needs a powerful jaw in order to bite into its prey.
 Wet cat food doesn’t really allow for the building or maintenance of strong jaw muscles; it’s digested far too easily.
-Dry cat food takes effort and perseverance to break down, so your cat feels like it’s working for its meal, and it likes it.
+Cat kibble takes effort and perseverance to break down, so your cat feels like it’s working for its meal, and it likes it.

 Your cat is an instinctive chewer (some of your furniture can probably attest to that!), and all of a cat’s primary instincts should be indulged where possible.